SQL EXPLAIN

 ACTUALLY_USED

-This column contains true or false indicating whether or not the SQL engine determined that the key number shown in USABLE_KNUM should be used for optimization.
-When optimizing queries, the SQL engine must choose only one key to use for iteration.
-A key role of the optimization strategy is to determine which key will result in the fewest file read operations.
+This column contains true or false, indicating whether or not the SQL engine determined to use the key number shown in USABLE_KNUM for optimization.
+When optimizing queries, the SQL engine must choose a single key for iteration.
+The primary role of the optimization strategy is to determine which key (index in SQL terminology) will result in the fewest file-read operations.
 This determination is made based on the value in the SCORE column.
 The lower the score, the better.
-See SCORE for a detailed explanation.

 SCORE